iitztoss/3dwifi-opensource/README.md

 -
 MCU: STM32F107RCT6 with 256k of flash and 64k RAM

-WiFi chipset: ESP8266 module, connected via UART
+WiFi chipset: ESP8266 module, with 1MB of flash, connected via UART

 SD Card Slot: Comes from the factory with 1GB SD Card